deggis/ca-tharsis/README.md

 	- The cost function is *cost-to-attack* which we humbly ask the solver to minimize for us
 - Solutions
 	- There are always solutions
+- cost-to-attack:
+  - There are default weights in place.
+Main idea: guessing a single exempted user or application is harder than a situation where half is exempted.
+  - TODO: Make weights configurable.
 - Assumption: there aren't tons of exclusion groups that are unique to each policy definition

 # Method (again but with images)